 All candidates apply for the specific Kaizen school which they wish to train at for their A-placements.
 Candidates are strongly advised to make contact with the school and gain school experience before applying to a particular school.

-In addition candidates will be expected to completed a B-placement at a contrasting school which is usually around 7 weeks in duration.
+In addition candidates will be expected to completed a B-placement at a contrasting school which is usually around 3 weeks in duration for salaried trainees.
 This is decided by Kent and Medway Training (KMT) in conjunction with the trainee and is usually local to the A-placement school.

 Salaries are calculated using the unqualified teachers’ pay scale for Salaried Trainees and will be decided by the training school.
 You will have the opportunity to discuss your salary at interview.